microsoft/verona/docs/alternativesemantics.md

 ### Performance

-This approach can cause more memory and less concurrency of messages.
+This approach can cause higher memory usage and less concurrency of messages.
 This may be bad for performance.

 Using compiler optimisations and global analysis could mitigate the default performance by finding cases where messages can be sent promptly.

 This however leads to hard to predict performance for the programmer.
 We can mitigate this by providing annotations the programmer provides to guarantee certain properties must be true for optimisation, but then we are effectively implementing the complex type system.
 This may still be acceptable as the barrier to entry is lower, and the performance work will require a more specialist view.
 We can also potentially forbid more in the perf setting, allowing programmers to trade off flexibity of implementation with performance.

+A correct design here will take time and experience.
+This proposal can be adopted without resolving this design, but we should be careful not to restrict future optimisations and annotations.